margaretmead/AQUASTAT-DATA/README.md

 # Food and Agriculture Association of the United Nations's Global Information System on Water and Agriculture (AQUASTAT)
 ## About
-This repository was created for Dr. Gotzler's English 105 class during the Spring 2024 semester at the University of North Carolina at Chapel Hill.

-It contains the publicly available AQUASTAT dataset from the Food and Agriculture Organization of the United Nations.
-The AQUASTAT data repository is a collection of data about various indicators of human development, environmental health, and water management by country since 1960.
-It primarily focuses on the agricultural and economic capacities of African, South Asian, Asian, Latin American, and Caribbean nations.
+### This repository houses the publicly available AQUASTAT dataset from the Food and Agriculture Organization of the United Nations.
+The AQUASTAT data repository is a collection of various indicators of human development, environmental health, and water management since 1960.
+It primarily focuses on data from African, South Asian, Asian, Latin American, and Caribbean nations.
+*This repository was created for Dr. Gotzler's English 105 class during the Spring 2024 semester at the University of North Carolina at Chapel Hill.*

+## Contents
+Within this repository is:
+* a [**datasets folder**](https://github.com/margaretmead/AQUASTAT-DATA/tree/main/datasets) that contains the raw AQUASTAT data, as well as two subsets of data from 2020 concerning GDP per capita and access to safe drinking water.
+These subsets were compiled using Python3.
+* a [**data visualizations folder**](https://github.com/margaretmead/AQUASTAT-DATA/tree/main/data%20visualizations) that contains visualizations made with the subsets compiled in the **datasets** folder
+* a [**Process Notebook**](https://github.com/margaretmead/AQUASTAT-DATA/blob/main/Process%20Notebook.ipynb) that contains the methods used to compile these subsets from the raw data.

 ## Where is this data from?
 This  repository contains data from [AQUASTAT](https://data.apps.fao.org/aquastat/?lang=en), the publicly available dataset gathered by the [Food and Agriculture Organization of the United Nations](https://www.fao.org/aquastat/en/).
 The data subset was compiled using Google Colab through Python.
 This process can be viewed in the [compiling-subsets](https://github.com/margaretmead/AQUASTAT-DATA/blob/main/compiling-subsets) file.

-## Contents
-This repository includes a Google Colab Notebook written in Python that contains a possible use case for the AQUASTAT data.
-The dataset was refined to include countries by GDP per Capita and by the percentage of each country's rural population that has access to safe drinking water.
-This information is contained in the following datasets:
-* countries_by_wealth
-* countries_by_access

-The Notebook also subdivides the data into a subset of data containing countries in which less than 50% of the rural population has access to safe drinking water and whose GDP per capita is less than America's, based on data collected in the year 2020.
-This data is included in the datasets:
-* less_than_us_gdppercapita
-* half_safe_water_access

-  Each of these datasets can be viewed and downloaded in the [datasets](https://github.com/margaretmead/AQUASTAT-DATA/tree/main/datasets) file.

 ## Purpose
-The Food and Agriculture Association of the United Nations collects AQUASTAT data to further its goal of promoting agricultural and rural development through sustainable water and land use.
-This data regarding agricultural development is primarily focused on developing nations, which can be aided in adopting sustainable practices that promote long-term health and productivity.
-Data regarding these agricultural and economic fields is therefore integral in research regarding ways to increase sustainability, increase agricultural output and food production, and promote public health and well-being.
-This repository is a reliable, accurate, and large-scale source of information that potential policy-makers, environmental researchers, land developers, and more can use to inform their decisions regarding the health of their country.
+The purpose of this repository is to serve as a public resource from which accurate and reproducible data regarding the agricultural development of countries can be used to inform potential policy-makers, environmental researchers, land developers, and more to inform their public health and policy decisions.

+The subsets contained in the [Process Notebook](https://github.com/margaretmead/AQUASTAT-DATA/blob/main/Process%20Notebook.ipynb) can be used to analyze the relationship between a country's GDP per Capita and the average percentage of its population that has access to drinking water.
+Data regarding these agricultural and economic indicators is integral in research regarding ways to increase sustainability, increase agricultural output, and promote long-term public health.

+## Potential Uses of this Data
+* Identifying economic trends in various nations over time
+* Identifying trends in agricultural output over time
+* Identifying areas of increased and/or unsustainable water usage
+* Analyzing how these areas intersect and bringing awareness to the public and policy-makers to create and promote sustainability while maximizing a country's economic capacity

 ## Resources for Getting Started
 * Access the [AQUASTAT](https://data.apps.fao.org/aquastat/?lang=en) and download the data as a .csv file